-Pitch 1 (bolted) is the crux.
-It has gotten much harder as holds and flakes have broken off, is dead vertical to overhanging, and is now approaching M9.
-It is much harder than the M8 pitches on Cryophobia and Man Yoga.
+Pitch 1, 30m, M8 (bolted).
+It is dead vertical to overhanging, and has gotten harder as features have broken off.
 Finding good holds is difficult and strenuous, and it seems that when the tools are good the feet are bad, and vice versa.
-Belay off ice or a bolted station if you can find it.
+There are, however, some bomber holds every few meters where you can catch your breath and shake out.
+Belay off ice or a bolted station depending on how the ice is formed.

-Pitch 2 is a great ice pitch that comes in differently from year to year.
+Pitch 2 , 40m, WI5/6.
+A great ice pitch that comes in differently from year to year.
 Some years it is straightforward, other years it can sport some big overhangs.
 Climb to a bolted station at the top of the ice

-Pitch 3 (bolted) starts up left of the bolted station, works through a small overhang (M8-) and then traverses up and right on cool rock features to a bolted belay behind the ice curtain.
+Pitch 3, 40m, M8- (bolted).
+Starts up left of the bolted station, works through a small overhang (crux) and then traverses up and right on cool rock features to a bolted belay behind the ice curtain.

-Pitch 4 makes an exciting transition onto the ice curtain and then up to the ice ramp above.
+Pitch 4, 35m, WI5+.
+Makes an exciting transition onto the ice curtain and then up to the ice ramp above.